 Cape Cod National Seashore offers many features and services that enable classes to have fulfilling, self-guided field trips.
-Salt Pond Visitor Center in Eastham and Province Lands Visitor Center in Provincetown (open mid-April through mid-October) provide scenic views of park resources, exhibits, bookstores and orientation films.
+Salt Pond Visitor Center in Eastham and Province Lands Visitor Center in Provincetown (open May through October) provide scenic views of park resources, exhibits, bookstores and orientation films.
 For more information please visit: Guidelines for Groups Visiting Salt Pond Visitor Center

-Cape Cod National Seashore Field trips Guidelines:
+Cape Cod National Seashore’s Self-Guided Field Trip Guidelines

 All groups must stay on marked trails.
 Erosion and damage to sensitive resources results from groups going off established trails.

 Park restrooms and facilities are seasonal.
 Prior to your visit, call Salt Pond Visitor Center at 508-255-3421 for restroom availability.

 The park does not have indoor picnic or classroom facilities.
 Groups should plan appropriately for the weather and have an alternative plan in case the weather is poor.